Emergent classicality in general multipartite states and channels: Main result

 Here and always in this work, $\norm{\cdot}_1$ denotes the Schatten 1-norm.
 Note the superior dependence on $d_A$ above compared to that of Eqn.\ \ref{eq:channel_thm_eqn}, while constraining a weaker norm (when interpreting the entire LHS above as a norm).
-We can also offer the following variation on Eqn.\ \ref{eq:channel_thm_eqn},
+We can also offer the following variation on Eqn.\ \ref{eq:channel_thm_eqn}: for any sizes $|R|$, $|Q|$, there exists region $Q$ of size $|Q|$ and POVM $\{M_\alpha\}$ such that for all regions $R$ of size $|R|$ disjoint from $Q$,

 where $d_A = \dim(A), \, d_R = \dim(R)$ and $\Omega_{d_A, d_R}$ is the dimensional factor from Eqn.\ \ref{eq:omega_lemma},